When is a neuron more positive outside and more negative inside?

 What needs to be intact in order for the myelinated neuron to be repaired?

--Damage to myelinated axons and dendrites may be repaired if the cell body remains intact.
+The cell body. -Damage to myelinated axons and dendrites may be repaired if the cell body remains intact.

 What is the cell that must remain active during the repair of damaged myelinated axons or dendrites

 The Schwann cells that perform the myelination must remain active in order to help repair the damaged neuron.